 Sign language is the use of hand and body movements to communicate.
 It includes hand movements for entire words or phrases and finger positions for each letter of the alphabet.

-Sign language may help children who are not able to pronounce words clearly or who are hearing impaired.
+Sign language may help people who are not able to pronounce words clearly or who are hearing impaired.
 A qualified professional teaches sign language.

 Teaching a child sign language does not delay a child's ability to talk if she or he is able to learn to talk.